 Fast walking intervals should be on the higher end of brisk walking.
 The New York Times defines brisk walking as about 100 steps per minute, while vigorous walking is about 130 steps per minute (jogging would be 140).
 130 steps per minute may be around 4 mph.
 If you’re a fit, experienced walker then you can push yourself to that level.
 Beginner walkers may want to try for the brisk walking standard of being able to talk but not sing as their fast pace.

-Use this 15-minute walking workout to maximize your walk.
-As with any cardio workout, make sure not to skip the warm-up or cool-down to avoid injury!
+Use this 15-minute walking workout to maximize your steps & calories burned.
+Make sure not to skip the warm-up or cool-down just like any cardio workout, to avoid injury!

 0:00-3:00 Minutes: Warm-up